w3c/wai-wcag-em-report-tool/README.md

 ### After first time

-1. For development, run `npm run dev`, this builds the project, serves the application on a local server so that you can look at it and watches for any changes you make to the code
+1. For development, run `npm run dev`, this builds the project, serves the application on a local server ([localhost:10001](http://localhost:10001) per default) so that you can look at it and watches for any changes you make to the code.
 2. To only build the application, run `npm run build`, this builds the project without serving it.

 ### Publishing in a sub folder